Chapter 16 Cross-validation

 16.3.2 Cross-validation with K-fold

-Estimating \(elpd\) using k-fold-CV has the advantage of omitting one layer of approximations: the \(elpd\) based on PSIS-LOO-CV is an approximation of the \(elpd\) based on exact LOO-CV (and we saw how any cross-validation approach gave as an approximation to the true \(elpd\)).
+Estimating \(elpd\) using k-fold-CV has the advantage of omitting one layer of approximations: the \(elpd\) based on PSIS-LOO-CV is an approximation of the \(elpd\) based on exact LOO-CV (and we saw how any cross-validation approach gave us an approximation to the true \(elpd\)).
 This means that we don’t need to worry about \(\hat{k}\).
 However, K-fold also uses a reduced training set in comparison with LOO, worsening the approximation to the true generating process \(p_{t}\).

-Because we divide our data into folds, we need to think about the way we split the data: We could do it randomly, but we take the risk that in some of the training sets, observations from a subject, for example, would be completely absent.
-This will lead to large differences in predictive accuracy between folds.
-We can avoid that by using stratification: we split the observations into groups ensuring that relative category frequencies are approximately preserved.
-We do this with the kfold()
+Before dividing our data into folds, we need to think about the way the data will be split: The data could be split randomly, but this approach would have the risk that in some of the training sets, observations from a particular subject, for example, could be completely absent.
+Such an omission will lead to large differences in predictive accuracy between folds.
+This situation can be avoided by using stratification: split the observations into groups, ensuring that relative category frequencies are approximately preserved in the training and held-out data.
+This stratification can be achieved by using the kfold() function, available in the package brms, by setting folds = "stratified" and group = "subj", by default K is set to 10, but that can be changed.

-and group = "subj"
+group = "subj")

 ##

-## Based on 10-fold cross-validation
+## Based on 10-fold cross-validation.

 ##